 An obvious downside of our selfie culture is that it fuels our vanity.
 Frequently taking and posting selfies may go a bit further, increasing the threat of narcissistic personality disorder.
 Narcissists typically have a fragile self-image that requires constant attention and admiration – something that is easily fed by posting selfies.
 Not surprisingly, researchers have found that strong self-promoting content like selfies on social media platforms is often linked to narcissism.
 More recent studies suggest that selfies don’t just appeal to narcissists but can also trigger or increase narcissism.
 Researchers found that although high social media use and sharing selfies helps boost confidence it also leads to an increase in narcissistic traits.

-Unfortunately, for most young adults and teens the ill effects of selfies can be far more damaging than having an aggrandized sense of self.
+Unfortunately, for most young adults and teens the negative impact of selfies can be far more damaging than having an aggrandized sense of self.
 The risk of anxiety disorders, depression, and negative body image is significantly higher among teens who post selfies onlines.
 One report found that a large percentage of adolescent girls worry about their appearance in photos posted online, especially being tagged in photos they deem unattractive, and also in selfies that they themselves posted.
 Just as positive feedback has a role to play in building confidence, self-image and self-esteem tends to suffer when selfies don’t get much attention through likes and comments.

 The consequences of body image disorders that are exacerbated by selfie sharing can get even scarier.
 According to the Boston University School of Medicine’s dermatology department , an increasing number of people are seeking plastic surgery to fix imagined defects in their appearance.
 This extreme form of body dysmorphic disorder is called ‘selfie dysmorphia’ and it is worsened by the use of photo filters and airbrushing apps that have blurred the lines between fantasy and real beauty.